aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 !!! tip
     To continue running the playbook when `anta_runner` fails, use Ansible `ignore_errors`.
 For more details, refer to the [Ansible documentation](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_error_handling.html).

+## Understanding ANTA Catalogs

+The `anta_runner` role works with two types of test catalogs:

+1. **AVD-generated catalogs:** These are automatically created based on structured configurations.
+They contain tests tailored to both device-specific configurations and the network design.
+2. **User-defined catalogs:** These are custom ANTA test catalogs you can create and provide to the role.
+They allow you to add any tests that are available in the ANTA framework.

+Different filtering mechanisms are used depending on the catalog type, explained in the [Advanced Filtering Options](#advanced-filtering-options) sections.

 ## Role Inputs and Outputs

 Figure 1 below provides a visualization of the role's inputs, outputs executed by the role.